dpluong/chip-8/docs/PROJECT DOCUMENT.md

 - Emulator production-ready and sent to the instructor

-The expected items that will need to be created for the emulator:
+The items that were planned initally to be created for the emulator:

 - Frontend Display
 - Frontend CHIP8 Keyboard Input